mbuttler/testbot/README.md

 ### Develop that bot

 In your terminal, run `npm i -g nodemon`.
-Nodemon allows you to save changes to your local development copy (what's running on localhost)
+Nodemon allows you to see changes to your local development copy on your machine, whereas `node index.js` doesn't watch for changes automatically.

-When you go to boot your bot to work on development, run 'nodemon' in the root directory.
+When you go to boot up your bot to work on development, run 'nodemon' in the root directory.
 It will automatically grab index.js and start rolling.
-Whenever you save, nodemon will reboot the app with your changes.
+Whenever you save, nodemon will reboot the app with your changes, which typically takes up to one second to take effect.